psephopaiktes/svg-mask-icon/README.md

 When using the `img` tag, you cannot change the color of the icon using CSS.

 ### 🅰️ Icon Font
 This method uses font data like [Material Symbol](https://fonts.google.com/icons) or [Font Awesome](https://fontawesome.com/).
-It has a complex build process and may cause display issues when using browser translation.
+It has a complex build process.
+It has display issues when using browser translation.

-### 🖋️ &lt;svg /&gt;...&lt;/svg&gt;
+### 🖋️ &lt;svg&gt;...&lt;/svg&gt;
-This is the method of directly writing the `svg` tag.
+Method of directly writing the `svg` tag.
 It can make the HTML complex and inconvenient.
 Also, it cannot be managed in the form of `.svg` files.

 ### 📁 SVG Sprite
 This is the method of creating an SVG sprite and specifying it using `<use>`.
 It has a complicated build process and is difficult to handle accessibility features like `aria-label`.